ig33kmor3/aws-eks-workshop/4-deploying-application-into-eks/README.md

     kubectl apply -f 1-airports-deployment.yaml
     ```

-5. Validate deployment is healthy by viewing for airport-data "3/3":
+5. Validate deployment is healthy by viewing a total of 3 airport-data-* in Running status:

     ```bash
     kubectl get deployments.apps